m4b/rdr/README.md

 Welcome to the `rdr` project.

 `rdr` is an OCaml tool/library for doing cross-platform analysis of binaries.
-I typically use it for looking up symbol names, finding the address offset, and then running `gdb` or `lldb` (you should be using both if you even know what you're doing) to mess around.
+I typically use it for looking up symbol names, finding the address offset, and then running `gdb` or `lldb` to mess around (you should be using both if you even know what you're doing).

+I also find that it's useful for resolving linking errors if you're trying to build some project, especially some random, misconfigured XCode project, or what have you.

 See the [usage section](#usage) for a list of features.